 How is personalized, competency-based education integrated into career-based learning pathways?

 Students connect their learning with life beyond the classroom.
 Certifications through career and technical education (CTE) opportunities are great examples of how school districts can implement personalized, competency-based learning for career readiness.
-Students participating in certification programs, such as Certified Nursing Assistant programs or welding programs, are required to show competency in a number of areas before they are certified in their field.
+Students participating in certification programs, such as Certified Nursing Assistant programs or welding programs, are required to show competency in several areas before they are certified in their field.
 CTE programs build upon earlier learning in the classroom and ensure learning is relevant and transferable for students in ways that directly benefit their career trajectory.

 What does it mean for students to work at their own pace?